Tell me and I forget. Teach me and I remember. Involve me and I learn.

 STEP IV - THE FIELD REVIEW

-● The applicant will be reviewed on tour by at least two members of the PMG Panel and at least one industry representative from outside APT.
-Industry representatives for 2015 include:
+● The applicant will be reviewed on tour by at least three people, who may be drawn from members of the PMG Panel, APT Certified Master Guides or an industry representative from outside APT.

 Christina Cassidy - Tourism Communications Coordinator at the Philadelphia Convention and visitors Bureau